richClubb/12Month12Projects/README.md

 The interface would likely have 3 knobs, 1 for the brightness (potentiometer), 2 for the sub-mode selection, and a button for the mode selection.

 It might also be nice to have a bluetooth interface for a phone so that you can just edit it from your desk.
 Having RGB might be nice, but it is not essential.
+<http://www.ti.com/lit/ds/symlink/tlc5973.pdf> might be a good choice for the RGB as one driver can act for each LED